loquaz/cips-bash/README.md

 # Create Isolated PHP Sites - cips-bash

-This Project aim is to create a isolated environment owned by a specific linux user.
+This Project aim is to create a isolated processes for `php enabled sites` using PHP-FPM.
+This process will be owned by a specific linux user.
 To ensure this, this script creates a new `user`, `group` and a `php-fpm pool` owned by the user.

 # Usage